-Getting dental implants is one of the best things Centennial patients can do when they have a missing tooth.
+Getting dental implants is one of the recommended things Centennial patients can do when they have a missing tooth.
 Dental implants help restore bone density in order to create stronger teeth and better overall oral function.
 However, as with any surgical procedure, proper care must be taken in order to prevent infections from occurring.
 An oral surgeon in Centennial will provide patients with all the care instructions needed to have a successful experience, but here are some tips to consider ahead of time.

 Be Conscious of the Food Consumed